South Lancaster housing update

 These figures come from the housing infrastructure fund (HIF) documents, which state that ‘up to 9185’ homes could be facilitated by this amount of infrastructure investment.
 However, before any new homes are built, they will need to go through the full planning process, which currently approves around 500 new houses in Lancaster per year.
 Developers want to make a profit, they build what they think will sell, which is contingent on many factors, including the availability of local employment.

 The national rules around planning do not give full protection to local communities, and the Conservative Government plans to reduce the voice of local residents and the role of local government in planning even further.
 This makes it even more important that we put as many safeguards in place around future development as we can.
-The South Lancaster Area Action Plan and the Bailrigg Garden Village master plan are our best line of defence.
+The South Lancaster Area Action Plan and the Bailrigg Garden Village master plan are the tools the city council has to strengthen its ability to enforce locally agreed standards on affordability and sustainability.

 Various estimates of the number of empty homes in Lancaster have been published over recent months.